lif0/Bandicam-FakeFPS-GreenScreen/README.md

 # FakeFPS
-Program for adding fake FPS to the game when editing video (Google translator).
+Program for adding fake FPS to the game when editing video.

 I don't know why you might need this program, it just exists and that's it